 The 3 mm and 5 mm LEDs are available with protective diodes and capacitors already attached ($4.00 each), as would be need, for example, when changing the yellow LED in a Kato RSC-2 to a Golden White LED.
 Modified LEDs are special order items and reseller discounts are not available on them.

 Resistor Selection: This topic was discussed in detail in our 1Q 2006 Newsletter.
-Please click on the link to read that document, which is a WORD file.
+Please click on the link to read that document, which is a PDF file.

 Installation Services: For customers not wanting to perform the operations necessary for changing locomotive headlight LEDs, or not wanting to acquire the other electronic components that may be needed, Richmond Controls will be pleased to perform the necessary work.
 Please contact us with a list of what specific changes are desired, and we will promptly furnish a quotation for completing the changes.